Whole School Literacy - Information for Parents

 How to Support Reading at Home from Mrs Luton (English intervention)

-Reading intervention in English from Mrs Luton (English intervention)
+Whole School Reading Intervention from Mrs Luton (English intervention)

-In order to be resilient and succeed in the wider world, English students at Ashton Park School will be enthusiastic, empathetic and critical readers; creative, convincing and accurate writers; articulate, confident and engaging speakers.
+We want our students to be enthusiastic, empathetic and critical readers; creative, convincing and accurate writers; articulate, confident and engaging speakers.

 Literacy at Ashton Park School